lgpl-dev/homebrew-ffmpeg-lgpl/README.md

-I can do that.
-Here's the README in English.

 # 🚀 Homebrew LGPL FFmpeg

 This repository provides a Homebrew formula for an LGPL-licensed version of FFmpeg.
 While the official Homebrew core version includes GPL-licensed components, this tap offers a build that adheres to the LGPL license, making it a great choice for projects with LGPL requirements.